jdvfx/tigershark3/README.md

 # tigershark3

-Tigershark3 is a CLI based Houdini asset version tracking tool with simple CRUD functions using SQLite3, Python3 (Houdini front-end) and Rust (back-end)
+Tigershark3 is a CLI based Houdini asset version tracking tool with simple CRUD functions using SQLite3, Python3 (Houdini front-end) and Rust (back-end).
+Since it's CLI based, it can be used with any software, not just Houdini.

 - insert (create/update)
 - get_latest (latest version)